-Jamal Mohamed College Ayesha Girls Matriculation School has classes from LKG to XII standard.
-The Society has started "Jamal Mohamed College of Teacher Education" in the year 2007-2008.
-The college offers B.Ed., programme with the approval of NCTE and affiliation from Bharathidasan University, Tiruchirappalli with an in-take of 100 student teachers.
-Now, the college is affiliated to Tamil Nadu Teachers Education University, Chennai.
+The Society started "Jamal Mohamed College of Teacher Education" in the year 2007-2008.
+The college offers B.Ed., programme with the approval of NCTE and affiliation from Bharathidasan University, Tiruchirappalli with a sanctioned in-take of 100 student teachers. and from 2008 - 2009 the college is under the affilliation of Tamil Nadu Teachers Education University, Chennai.